-13. CONTINGENT LIABILITIES
+12. CONTINGENT LIABILITIES

-The Trust had no contingent liabilities as at 31 December 2021.
+The Trust had no contingent liabilities as at 31 December 2022 (2021: Nil).

-14. COMMITMENTS
+13. COMMITMENTS

-The Trust had no commitments as at 31 December 2021.
+The Trust had no commitments as at 31 December 2021 (2021: Nil).

-15. ULTIMATE HOLDING TRUSTEES
+14. ULTIMATE HOLDING TRUSTEES

-The Trust is part of Airtel Money Tanzania Limited which is owned by Airtel Tanzania Plc.
-Both companies are incorporated and domiciled in the United Republic of Tanzania.
+The Registered Trustees of Airtel Money Trust Fund (The Trust) was incorporated under Trustees Incorporations Act CAP 318 (TIA) at the instance of Airtel Money Tanzania Limited which is the subsidiary of Airtel Tanzania Plc.
+Both entities are domiciled in the United Republic of Tanzania.
+Airtel Money Tanzania Limited is Settlor of the Trust.
 The trust is set up as a regulatory requirement under The National Payment System Act of 2012 to manage the Trust accounts holding e-value of Airtel Money Tanzania Limited customers pursuant to the relevant law.

-16. EVENTS SUBSEQUENT TO THE PERIOD END
+15. EVENTS SUBSEQUENT TO THE PERIOD END